The social contract between employer and employee that virtually guaranteed long-term employment forty years ago no longer exists.

 Prepare your offense

-Here are some suggested strategies for taking control of your career whether you expect a layoff or not.
+Here are some suggested strategies for taking control of your career, no matter how content you are in your current role or at your current organization:

 Keep your resume updated